amira-m-m/node-mongo-blog/README.md

 ## Introduction

 This simple blog app was adapted from a technology tutorial created by [Net Ninja](https://netninja.dev/).
 It is coded using Node.js and Express JS, and presents data stored in a MongoDB database.
-A dynamic page routing system is used to contruct URLs and render the data of individual blog posts.
+A dynamic page routing system is used to construct URLs and render the data of individual blog posts.

 ## Features